On the Convergence and Calibration of Deep Learning with Differential Privacy: Experimental Details

 \subsection{MNIST}

 For MNIST, we use the standard CNN in \href{https://github.com/tensorflow/privacy/blob/master/tutorials/walkthrough/mnist_scratch.py}{\texttt{Tensorflow Privacy}} and \href{https://github.com/pytorch/opacus/blob/master/examples/mnist.py}{\texttt{Opacus}}, as listed below.
-For both global and local clippings, the training hyperparameters (e.g. batch size) in \Cref{sec:mnist} are exactly the same as reported in \url{https://github.com/tensorflow/privacy/tree/master/tutorials}, which gives 96.6\% accuracy for the local clipping in Tensorflow and similar accuracy in Pytorch, where our experiments are conducted.
+The training hyperparameters (e.g. batch size) in \Cref{sec:mnist} are exactly the same as reported in \url{https://github.com/tensorflow/privacy/tree/master/tutorials}, which gives 96.6\% accuracy for the small $R$ clipping in Tensorflow and similar accuracy in Pytorch, where our experiments are conducted.
 The non-DP network is about 99\% accurate.
 Notice the tutorial uses a different privacy accountant than the GDP that we used.